kkamagui/shadow-box-for-x86/README.md

 ```

 # 1. Notice
+Shadow-box v2 (for ARM) is a next generation of Shadow-box v1 (for x86).
+If you want to know about Shadow-box for ARM, please visit [Shadow-box for ARM project](https://github.com/kkamagui/shadow-box-for-arm).

 # 1.1.
 Presentations and Papers
 Shadow-box is a lightweight and practical kernel protector, and it was introduced at security conferences below.
  - [Black Hat Asia 2017](https://www.blackhat.com/asia-17/briefings.html#myth-and-truth-about-hypervisor-based-kernel-protector-the-reason-why-you-need-shadow-box) and [Black Hat Asia Arsenal 2017](https://www.blackhat.com/asia-17/arsenal.html#shadow-box-lightweight-hypervisor-based-kernel-protector)